 \section{Ethics Statement}

-\textbf{Human Subjects} The corpus described here was collected with approval from our institution's committee on research involving human subjects, and with informed consent provided by the participants.
+\textbf{Human Subjects} The corpus described here was collected with approval from our institution's committee on research involving human subjects and with informed consent provided by the participants.
 The corpus contains no personally identifiable information.
-We paid the Prolific workers \$12 per hour.
+The Prolific workers were paid \$12 per hour.